 India presents both opportunities and significant challenges in the healthcare sector.
-The medical device sector has immense long-term potential for U.S. firms, but currently faces a multitude of challenges.
-Non-tariff barriers, such as procurement requirements favoring domestic firms, regulation that treat medical devices as pharmaceuticals, and price controls on certain medical devices (with the prospect for more in the future), constrain U.S. exporter prospects.
-Weak intellectual property protection and enforcement inhibit market attractiveness for the pharmaceutical industry.
-While India’s market has undergone impressive economic growth over the last twenty-five years, it remains difficult to navigate.
+The medical device sector has immense long-term potential for U.S. firms but non-tariff barriers, such as regulations that treat medical devices as pharmaceuticals, and price controls on medical technologies constrain U.S. exporter prospects.
+For pharmaceuticals, price controls and weak intellectual property protection and enforcement inhibit market attractiveness for the pharmaceutical industry.
+However, recent regulatory changes on clinical trials for innovative pharmaceutical products may encourage the return of clinical research organizations.
+While India’s market for pharmaceuticals and medical devices has undergone impressive economic growth over the last twenty-five years, it remains difficult to navigate.
 India is more than likely a part of an established company’s long-term business plan rather than a first-to-export destination for a novice exporter.

 In India, healthcare is delivered through both the public sector and private sector.
-The private sector’s contribution to healthcare has been growing at a faster pace than the public sector.
+The private sector’s contribution to healthcare has been growing at a faster pace than investment by the government.
 There are no restrictions on foreign direct investment in healthcare services.
-Import of medical equipment is allowed under the “Open General” category of the Import regulations, except for nuclear medicine.
-Customs duty levied on imported products depends on the product classification, for some devices the duty has been brought down from 25 to 5%.
-Products classified as “lifesaving equipment” have reduced duty applicable on them to encourage hospitals to import latest equipment.
+Import of medical equipment is allowed under the “Open General” category of the import regulations, except for nuclear medicine.
+The customs duty levied on imported products depends on the product classification; for some devices, the duty has been brought down from 25% to 5%.
+Products classified as “lifesaving equipment” have a reduced duty applicable to them to encourage hospitals to import the latest equipment.

 Price, quality and after-sales service support are major factors in medical equipment purchase decisions.
-Letter of credit is usually the mode of payment for imports.
-Purchase decisions in government follow a tendering process and is time consuming, while it is faster in the private hospitals.
+A letter of credit is the usual mode of payment for imports.
+Purchase decisions by the government follow a tendering process and are time consuming, while the process is faster in private hospitals.

 The Indian population of over one billion people is growing at a rate of 1.6% per year.
-An aging population of over 100 million, with rising incidences of lifestyle diseases combined with rising incomes and increased penetration of health insurance are fuelling growth of the industry.
+An aging population of over 100 million, an increase in lifestyle diseases, rising incomes, and increased market penetration of health insurance are fueling growth in the industry.
 Considerable challenges exist in terms of service accessibility and patient care quality.
-As such, Government support would inherently play a significant role in the overall development and growth of the sector.
+As such, government support would inherently play a significant role in the overall development and growth of the sector.

-High upfront investments, long development periods, and rising real estate costs are compelling private players to innovate with business models and expand into under penetrated Tier II & Tier III cities.
+High upfront investments, long gestation periods, and rising real estate costs are compelling private players to innovate with business models and expand in Tier II and Tier III cities.
 As a result, these private players can capitalize on the opportunity to expand.
 The private sector is likely to contribute 80-85% of the $86 billion healthcare investment required by 2025.

-The Indian medical device market is worth an estimated $5.5 billion (without the inclusion of rural market potential) and is expected to reach $10 billion by the end of 2020.
+The Indian medical device market is worth an estimated $9 billion and is expected to reach $14 billion by the end of 2025.
 The medical device industry is a very attractive export sector for U.S. firms, which account for one quarter of exports to India.
-India imports nearly 80% of its medical devices and barriers to entry are low compared to other industries, India remains highly dependent on imports for many types of medical devices, particularly higher end products that include cancer diagnostics, medical imaging, ultrasonic scans, and PCR technologies.
+India imports nearly 80% of its medical devices and barriers to entry are low compared to other industries.
+India remains highly dependent on imports for many types of medical devices, particularly higher-end products that include cancer diagnostics, medical imaging, ultrasonic scans, and PCR technologies.
 Imports are growing rapidly as world-class hospital groups such as Max, Hinduja Group, Fortis and Apollo build high-end infrastructure and open India to medical tourism, which now adds $2 billion to the Indian healthcare market.

-Health insurance is gaining high momentum in India.
+Health insurance is gaining momentum in India.
 Currently 15% of the population is covered by government health insurance companies and 2% by private health insurance.
-For the purposes of regulation, health insurance companies are classified as non-life companies.
-General Insurance companies are called as Non-Life companies in India.
-This penetration of health insurance will significantly increase the affordability of healthcare services for the population.
-Several private insurance companies have entered the market and have enlisted hospitals to provide cashless treatment to subscribers of insurance companies.
+For the purpose of regulation, health insurance companies are classified as non-life companies (general insurance companies are called non-life companies in India).
+Increased use of health insurance will significantly increase the affordability of healthcare services for the population.
+Several private insurance companies have entered the market and have petitioned hospitals to provide cashless treatment to subscribers of insurance companies.

 In India, healthcare is provided through primary, secondary and tertiary care hospitals.
 The first two categories are fully managed by the government.
-While the tertiary care hospitals are owned and managed by either government or private sector, the private sector’s contribution to healthcare has been growing at a faster pace than that of the government.
+While the tertiary care hospitals are owned and managed by either government or private sector, the private sector’s contribution to healthcare has been growing at a faster pace than the government.
 The medical infrastructure market is estimated to have a growth rate of 15%.
-Both the government and private sector are planning several new specialty and super-specialty hospital facilities, modernization of existing hospitals.
-India currently faces a chronic shortage of healthcare infrastructure, especially in rural areas and Tier II and Tier III cities, and it is expected that India will have a potential requirement of 1.75 million new beds by the end of 2025.
-The opportunity also exists for overseas organizations to set up hospitals in India through Foreign Direct Investments (FDI).
-The hospital services market, which represents one of the most important segments of the Indian healthcare industry, is currently valued at $80 billion and accounts for 71% of the industry revenues.
+Both the government and private sector are planning several new specialty and super-specialty hospital facilities, as well as modernization of existing hospitals.
+India currently faces a chronic shortage of healthcare infrastructure, especially in rural areas and Tier II and Tier III cities, and it is expected that India will potentially require 1.75 million new beds by the end of 2025.
+The opportunity also exists for overseas organizations to set up hospitals in India through foreign direct investment (FDI).
+The hospital services market, which represents one of the most important segments of the Indian healthcare industry, is currently valued at $80 billion and accounts for 71% of industry revenues.

 The new specialty and super-specialty hospital facilities depend on the import of high-end medical equipment, accounting for over 65% of the entire market.
 There is a need for sophisticated hospital equipment, especially operation theatre products and training through simulation labs.
-In view of the relatively low customs duty rates (9.2-15%) combined with an increasing number of healthcare centers specializing in advance surgery, India offers opportunities for the direct supply of high-tech, specialized medical equipment, products and systems.
+In view of the relatively low customs duty rates (9.2-15 %) combined with an increasing number of healthcare centers specializing in advanced surgery, India offers opportunities for the direct supply of high-technology, specialized medical equipment, products and systems.

-Biotech is one of the fastest growing segments of the life sciences sector and represents a diverse opportunity for foreign firms.
-The Indian biotech industry has an approximately 2% share of the global bio-tech industry.
-The industry is comprised of about 800 companies and is expected to grow from the current $5-7 billion to $100 billion by 2025.
-India has emerged as a leading destination for clinical trials, contract research, and manufacturing activities owing to the growth in the bio-services sector.
+Biotech is one of the fastest growing segments of the life sciences sector and represents a diverse set of opportunities for foreign firms.
+The Indian biotech industry has an approximately 2% share of the global biotech industry.
+The industry is comprised of about 800 companies and is expected to grow from the current $5-7 billion market to $100 billion by 2025.
+India has emerged as a leading destination for clinical trials, contract research, and manufacturing activities owing to growth in the bio-services sector.

 Refurbished medical laboratory instruments also find a ready market in India.
 These instruments are used as back-up machines in top-of-the-line hospitals.
 Less sophisticated hospitals and district hospitals view refurbished medical laboratory instruments as optimal for their laboratories because the investment cost is substantially lower than for new instruments.
 Some international companies operating in India also sell used medical laboratory instrument to their Indian customers.
 Also, Indian hospitals and agents demand continuous service support for these instruments and require spares when needed.
 U.S. companies in the used/refurbished medical instruments business may consider setting up liaison offices in India to promote their products.